 Learning and teaching methods are applied to enable the development of cognitive skills.
-These skills are developed through interaction with multi-media learning resources, selfdirected learning and via participation in student-centred learning activities.
-The approach to assessment is tutor-guided and formative feedback on these skills is given appropriate emphasis.
+These skills are developed through interaction with multi-media learning resources, self-directed learning and via participation in student-centred learning activities.
+The approach to assessment is lecturer-guided and formative feedback on these skills is given appropriate emphasis.